sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 VariableDeclaration from = new(nameof(from));
 VariableDeclaration toBlock = new(nameof(toBlock));

-// Our first action schema.
+// Our first action schema - 'moveToBlock'.
-// The 'moveToBlock' action moves a block from its current location to on top of a block:
+// This action moves a block from its current location to on top of a block:
 Action moveToBlock = new(
     identifier: nameof(moveToBlock),
     precondition: new Goal(